Isabella Freedman Jewish Retreat Center, Falls Village, CT

 - 2:03 pm on Thursday from Wassaic Train Station to IF (train departing from Grand Central at 11:47 am)

 - 4:03 pm on Thursday from Wassaic Train Station to IF (train departing from Grand Central at 1:47 pm)

-- 12:55 pm* on Sunday from IF to Wassaic Train Station (train departing from Wassaic at 1:55 pm)
+- 1:30 pm on Sunday from IF to Wassaic Train Station (train departing from Grant Central at 2:27 pm)

 If you have not already reserved shuttle service during registration, please call (860) 824-5991 ext.
 0 at least a week before the start date of the retreat to reserve your spot.

 For more information on getting here, click here.

 Help to reduce the environmental impact of car trips to and from Isabella Freedman by checking out our carpool initiative!
-Upon registering, you will receive a link to a unique rideshare board to help connect you with fellow retreat participants.
+Upon registering, you will receive access to a unique rideshare board to help connect you with fellow retreat participants.
 Offering a ride in your car will help reduce carbon emissions, cut down gas costs and make new friends!
 If you are looking for a ride, adding yourself to the wait list (on the right hand side of the page) is the best way to be notified when movements occur.

 One of our mashgichim (kosher supervisors) must pre-approve all food items that enter the designated dining spaces.
 If you plan to supplement our delicious, healthy, farm-to-feast meals, your items must be completely sealed in original packaging.
 Unapproved food and drinks may be enjoyed anywhere on campus besides our dining spaces.

 - Sun protection (sunblock, sunglasses, a hat)